 - 3. Add the milk and whisk well.
 Bring up to a gentle simmer then remove from the heat.
 Add the freshly grated cheese and salt and stir until melted, just a minute or two.
 Pour half the sauce into each spaghetti squash half(or less if using a smaller squash).
 Gently stir to combine.
 Top with an extra sprinkle of Parmesan and place under the broiler of your oven for 2-3 minutes until golden and bubbly.
 Serve immediately.

 Make it easier by putting the Spaghetti Squash in the cockpot and letting it cook while you’re at work:

-Cut the squash in half, scoop out seeds.
+Cut the squash in half, and scoop out the seeds.
 Place the cut side down in the crockpot with a small layer of water or vegetable broth.
-Let cook on low 8 hours or on high 4 hours.
+Let cook on low for 8 hours or on high for 4 hours.